If you work for a tech startup, you may have non-qualified stock options (NSOs).

 A higher 409A valuation means more taxes, but this also works the other way around.
 A lower 409A means less taxes.

-And if the 409A is equal to your strike price, you pay no taxes at all (because your phantom profit is zero).
+And if the 409A is equal to your strike price, you pay no taxes at all (because your phantom gain is zero).

 That’s exactly the case when you’re first granted your NSOs, because your strike price is based on the 409A valuation at the time.
-So if you exercise before the 409A valuation goes up, it’s tax-free.
+So if you exercise before the 409A valuation goes up, it’s effectively tax-free upfront.

 You can only do this if your company allows early exercising, or exercising options before they vest.